Strichartz inequalities for the Schr\"odinger equation with the full Laplacian on H-type groups: H-type groups and spherical Fourier transform

 The vector fields $S_k=\frac{\partial}{\partial s_k},k=1,2,\cdots,p$ correspond to the center of $G$.
 In terms of these vector fields we introduce the sublaplacian $\Delta$ and full Laplacian $\mathcal{L}$ respectively

 where

 \begin{bf} {2.2.
-Spherical Fourier transform.}\end{bf} Kor$\acute{a}$nyi, Damek and Ricci (see \cite{DR} and \cite{Kor}) have computed the spherical functions associated to the Gelfand pair $(G, O(d))$ (we identify $O(d)$ with $O(d)\otimes Id_p$).
+Spherical Fourier transform.}\end{bf} The spherical functions associated to the Gelfand pair $(G, O(d))$ (we identify $O(d)$ with $O(d)\otimes Id_p$) have been computed in \cite{DR} and \cite{Kor}.
 They involve, as on the Heisenberg group, the Laguerre functions

 where $L_m^{(\alpha)}$ is the Laguerre polynomial of type $\alpha$ and degree $m$.